About Us

 ISFRCB aims to present the cutting edge of chromatin biology, by featuring leading women scientists in the field of chromatin biology.
 The session will include invited speakers from abroad and from Japan, including institute heads from Europe.
 Recognized leaders from Japan are also invited to participate, in particular promising younger group leaders.
 Several speakers will be chosen from submitted abstracts.
 This symposium is open to all participants, men as well as women, although only women will be invited to give platform talks.
 The goal is to compensate for the underrepresentation of women giving plenary talks at many conferences in Japan and elsewhere.

-the EMBO Laboratory Leadership Course.
+We will also offer a leadership course that is open to men and women, and will be based on the topics covered by the EMBO Laboratory Leadership Course.
 The European Molecular Biology Organization offers a Laboratory Leadership course regularly in Heidelberg, which usually lasts 3 days.
 Instead, we present a half day overview of relevant themes for successful scientific management (e.g., leadership, research integrity, problem solving, conflict resolution and mentoring).
 There will be smaller group discussions on specific topics that research team leaders encounter, led in part by the invited speakers from Europe, who will also help guide the discussions on institute and lab leadership in breakout sessions.
 Even though it will not replace a full EMBO Lab management course, we feel that it would be a valuable opportunity for participants to learn and discuss institute and laboratory management skills.
 We emphasize that both males and females are welcome to join both the symposium and the course.
 Participation fees will be announced later at the page of ISFRCB2020.

 ISFRCB 2019 President